thescouser89/dingrogu/README.md

 POST /adapter/<name of adapter task>/<correlation id>/cancel
 ```

-For now, a specific adapter endpoint is implemented to only satisfy a specific Rex task.
-We may change this in the future.
+A specific adapter endpoint is implemented to only satisfy a specific Rex task.

 # Architecture
 This application consists of 2 parts: